BenjaminNechicattu/GolangTutorials/README.md

 # Structures as Function Arguments

 You can pass a structure as a function argument in very similar way as you pass any other variable or pointer. e.g. : `structures_as_function_arguments.go`

+# Pointers to Structures

+You can define pointers to structures in the same way as you define pointer to any other variable `var struct_pointer *Books`

+Now, you can store the address of a structure variable in the above defined pointer variable.
+To find the address of a structure variable, place the & operator before the structure's name
+`struct_pointer = &Book1;`

+To access the members of a structure using a pointer to that structure, you must use the "." operator `struct_pointer.title;`

+e.g. : `pointers_to_structures.go`